-A study by Nest concluded that customers saved an average of 10 to 12 percent on heating costs and 15 percent on air conditioning costs.
-This isn’t just some throwaway study done by Nest to make themselves look good either.
-In fact, there have been two more independent studies of Nest thermostat usage that found similar savings.
+Several years ago, a study by Nest concluded that customers saved an average of 10 to 12 percent on heating costs and 15 percent on air conditioning costs.

-Another leading smart thermostat, the Ecobee3, makes some bold claims on energy savings.
-Ecobee claims that their Ecobee3 can save you up to 23% on your energy bills.
-Their claim is based on a household that leaves their current thermostat set to a constant temperature of 72F year round.
+Ecobee simply claims that their smart thermostat can save you up to 23% on your energy bills.
+Their claim is based on a household that leaves their current thermostat set to a constant temperature of 72F.

 How Does A Smart Thermostat Save You Money?

-Are you a set it and forget thermostat operator or do you micro-manage your thermostat?
+Are you a set it and forget it thermostat operator or do you micro-manage your thermostat?